arielf/cuts/README.md

 c
 ```

-This is considered a blissful feature.
+I consider it a blissful feature.

 Implement `cut` rarely used options?
 I haven't had the need for
 them, and if I ever do, I can simply use `cut` itself, so I haven't
 even tried to implement stuff like fixed-width field support,
 byte-offsets, `--complement`, `--characters`.
 The basic features
 that `cut` is missing were much more critical for me when writing `cuts`.
+Still on top of this is implementing column-ranges like: 3-5 and mixed
+ranges with lists like: 1,3-5,7

+- Giving priority to files (it first checks arguments for file existence)
+- In case you want to force `1` to a column number, even in the
+  presence of a file by the same name, you can use the `file:colno` syntax.
+- You may even use `#`, `,` or `;` (needs shell quoting), as the
+  `file:colno` separator instead of `:` for somewhat greater control.

+### Other thoughts

 Why do I support the `filename:colno` syntax? you may ask.
 It seems redundant (since `filename colno` works just as well.)
 The reason is that sometimes you may have files named `1`, `2` etc.
 This introduces an ambiguity: are these arguments files or column numbers?
 `cuts` solves this ambiguity by:

-- Giving priority to files (it first checks arguments for file existence)
-- In case you want to force `1` to a column number, even in the
-  presence of a file by the same name, you can use the `file:colno` syntax.
-- You may even use `#`, `,` or `;` (needs shell quoting), as the
-  `file:colno` separator instead of `:` for somewhat greater control.